conedevelopment/bazar-docs/contribution.md

 ---
 posttype: "doc"
 title: "Contribution"
-description: "Contribution guide, PRs and Issues."
+description: "Contribution guide, PRs and issues."
 icon: "/icons/contribution.svg"
 order: 12
 ---

 ## Introduction

-First off all, thank you for considering contributing to Bazar.
+First of all, thank you for considering contributing to Bazar.
 We appreciate your time and effort in making this e-commerce package better.
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code